Exploring the feasibility of the charged lepton flavor violating decay $ \mu \rightarrow e + \gamma $ in inverse and linear seesaw mechanisms with $A_4$ flavour symmetry: cLFV decay ( )

 Here, the parameter $\alpha_W=g^2/4\pi$, and $g$ represents weak coupling.
 Also, $\theta_W$ is the electroweak mixing angle, $M_W$ is the mass of $W^{\pm}$ boson, $ \mathcal{M}_{i} $ is the mass of neutrinos (both light and heavy neutrinos), $ m_{l\alpha } $ is the mass of the decaying charged lepton $l_{\alpha}$ and finally, $\Gamma_{l_{\alpha}}$ is the total decay width of the decaying charged lepton $l_{\alpha}$. $ \mathcal{K}_{(\alpha,\beta) i} $ ($ \alpha =\mu, \beta = e $ with i=1,..,9) define the elements of the matrix $ \mathcal{K}$ that block diagonalises the $ 9\times 9 $ neutrino mass matrix $ M_{\nu} $ \cite{Dolan:2018qpy} of the inverse seesaw and linear seesaw models, and further analysis is shown later in sub-sections \ref{subsec:ISS} and \ref{subsec:LSS} respectively.
 The form factor $G(x)$ is \cite{MarcanoImaz:2017xjc, Dolan:2018qpy, Forero:2011pc, Cheng:2000ct, Ilakovac:1994kj, Alonso:2012ji} :

 The matrix $\mathcal{K}$ can be expressed as \cite{Dolan:2018qpy} :

 where U is the usual PMNS matrix that block diagonalises the light neutrinos and V is the unitary matrix that diagonalises the heavy right-handed neutrinos \cite{Dolan:2018qpy}.
 The full parametrisation of the $ 9\times 9 $ active sterile flavour mixing matrix can be found in \cite{Han:2021qum}.

-In Eqn.(\ref{eqn:K}), $B$ is a small perturbation matrix which can be expressed as:\\
+As will be seen in the inverse seesaw model in Eqn. (\ref{ISSmnu}) in the following sections, we can repartition the $ 9\times 9 $ matrix into a type-I like matrix as